-Submitting the same work in more than one course without permission from the involved faculty, cheating, plagiarism, or otherwise receiving academic credit under false pretenses are all serious offenses and may result in dismissal from the Nursing Course.
-Faculty may dismiss such offenders from courses with the grade of "AF" Administrative Failure and report the case to appropriate department chairs and the Academic Dean.
+Submitting the same work in more than one course without permission from the involved faculty, cheating, plagiarism, or otherwise receiving academic credit under false pretenses are all serious offenses and may result in failure from the nursing course.
+Faculty may fail such offenders from courses with the grade of "AF" Administrative Failure and report the case to appropriate department chairs and the Vice President of Academic Affairs.